wind-press/windpress/readme.txt

 Free version 1.**0**.4
 Pro version 1.**1**.4

+= unreleased =
+* **New**: [TW4] The compiler now can generating cache on the front-end page.
+This only available if the "Admin always uses Compiler" setting is enabled.
+* **Fix**: [TW4][Breakdance, Bricks, Builderius, LiveCanvas, Oxygen Classic] The "Generate Cache on Save" feature are not available

 = 3.3.4 =
 * **Fix**: [TW4] The local stylesheet import is not resolved correctly